Skip navigation

 Create the Duo SAML Application

-Locate the entry for Generic SAML Service Provider with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
-Click Protect to the far-right to start configuring Generic SAML Service Provider.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+1. Locate the entry for Generic SAML Service Provider with the "SSO" label in the catalog.
+Click the + Add button to start configuring Generic SAML Service Provider.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.
 You'll need the information on the Generic SAML Service Provider page under Metadata later.

 Add the Duo Application to PingFederate